sztupy/doclusterdemo/README.md

   the database layer instead of an in memory store
 * `api`: This contains HAProxy with an rsyslog changes that will make sure the output is logged to stdout, for better docker logging compatibility
+* `cassandra-petset`: A cassandra container modified to be usable with Kubernetes' PetSet functionality.
+Code is from [k8s for greeks][12] rebuilt, so it can be stored in docker hub, instead of gcr.io

 Prerequisities
 ==============